Clubs and workshops, organized around formal areas of academic study as well as student interests, form an important part of daily life in Swift Hall.

 Religion and Literature Club

 Each quarter, the Religion and Literature Club sponsors a dinner with speaker for students and faculty.
 These dinners are the official social events for the R&L program, but all interested students are welcome.
-For more information, please contact Alison Davis at firstname.lastname@example.org.
+For more information, please contact Matthew Creighton, , or Maureen Kelly, .

 Alchemy in Color

 Alchemy in Color is a network created to serve and support underrepresented minority students at the Div School.
 Founded in the spring of 2012, Alchemy seeks to enrich the social, intellectual, and spiritual lives of students, and offers a platform for events, discussion, gatherings, and fun.
 While Alchemy in Color is a group dedicated to ethnic and religious minorities at the Div School, Alchemy seeks to involve as much of the Divinity School community (students, staff, faculty) as possible in its mission to help make the University of Chicago an hospitable and warm place for students to work, play, and live.
 Recent Alchemy events include the winter dance party co-sponsored with the DSA, a three-part dinner and discussion series, and the start of a community service initiative.
-For more information, please contact R.L.
-Watson at email@example.com or Elijah Zehyoue at firstname.lastname@example.org.
+For more information, please contact Lawrence Green, or Chime Lama, .

 Buddhist Studies Club

-The Buddhist Studies Club is an umbrella group that brings together faculty and students interested in the study of Buddhism from a variety of disciplines, including history of religions, philosophy of religions, and art history, among others.
-The Club organizes 4-6 faculty lectures each year, as well as faculty-student panels and student-only panels, in which students present their work to and receive feedback from other students.
-For more information, please contact Justin Henry at firstname.lastname@example.org or Alex Hsu at email@example.com; you can also subscribe to our list serve at https://lists.uchicago.edu/web/info/buddhist-studies.
+The Buddhist Studies Club is an umbrella group that brings together students and faculty interested in the study of Buddhism from a variety of disciplines, including history of religions, philosophy of religions, and art history, among others.
+The club organizes 2-3 faculty lectures each year, faculty-student panels, student-only panels, in which students present their work to and receive feedback from other students, and social events.
+For more information, please contact Kelly Meister at or Jetsun Deleplanque at ; you can also subscribe to our list serve at https://lists.uchicago.edu/web/info/buddhist-studies

 Greening the Div School